-Isopure has numerous additional ingredients including xanthan gum, a thickener, and sucralose, an artificial sweetener.
+Isopure protein powder has numerous additional ingredients, including xanthan gum, a thickener, and sucralose, an artificial sweetener.

-Isopure is one of the more expensive protein powders in this review, though, like BSN, you can save a little through Amazon’s “Subscribe and Save” program.
+Isopure is one of the more expensive protein powders in this review, though I could save a little through Amazon’s “Subscribe and Save” program.

 One scoop (33 gram) serving of the dutch chocolate flavor contains: